What we offer:

 Who are you?

-You are humans seeking to know plants.
-One way of knowing is by observing them - knowing them with your eyes and other senses.
 One way of knowing is by being in relationship with them, which can take many forms.
 One way of knowing is to recognize them based on patterns and experiences, sensory and cultural input, environmental, historical, and physiological clues, enough that we can name them.

 This is what we do: we identify plants, and then relate that to a name.